federicoviceconti/flutter_slider/README.md

 In this event we try to explain the state management topic

 ## Why Flutter works! - Sapienza
-Explaing why Flutter rocks using real examples made in Flutter
+Explaing why Flutter rocks using real examples made in Flutter.
 Link: https://sapienza-slides.web.app/

 # How code is structured?